HOME

 • At 8:30 am, we will walk from Te Arawhata to the Le Quesnoy Communal Cemetery Extension, the final resting place of 50 New Zealand soldiers, to lay wreaths and poppies and read poems and letters written during the Great War.

-• Next, at 10 am, visitors can travel by bus to the nearby towns of Beaudignies, Romeries and Vertigneul, each of which played a significant role in the days prior to the liberation of Le Quesnoy.
-Visit the tomb of Victoria Cross recipient Henry James Nicholas and witness the 107-year-old bullet holes in Beaudignies’s central church, before enjoying a light lunch and presentation from the Le Quesnoy-Nouvelle-Zélande Association.
+• Next, at 10 am, the Le-Quesnoy-New Zealand Association invites you join its bus tour of the nearby towns of Beaudignies, Romeries and Vertigneul, each of which played a significant role in the days prior to the liberation of Le Quesnoy.
+Visit the tomb of Victoria Cross recipient Henry James Nicholas and witness the 107-year-old bullet holes in Beaudignies’s central church, before enjoying a light lunch and presentation from members of the Association, who look forward to welcoming our visiting New Zealanders with the same warmth and care as they have shown for decades.
 The tour concludes by retracing the steps of the New Zealand Rifle Brigade’s 4-kilometre march from Beaudignies to Le Quesnoy.
 A bus return to Te Arawhata is alternatively available.

 • We end this special day with the unmissable Anzac Dinner from 7 pm.
 Join us for a three-course, authentic French meal between locals and Kiwis to celebrate a friendship that has lasted 107 years and stretches across the globe.